The Fortitude Fund was formed to stimulate the growth of entrepreneurial companies in Northeast Indiana. That starts with you.

 Those who are actively engaging their customers (or ideally making sales) or building a product or a prototype.
 We are much less likely to approve a grant for a founder who is waiting for $1,000 before they start doing anything.

-We look for founders who engage with the Farnsworth Community.
-That could be by attending Farnsworth events, following and being actively engaged in our social media or online community, and more.
+We look for founders who engage with the Fortitude Community.
+That could be by attending Fortitude events, following and being actively engaged in our social media or online community, and more.

 We recognize the differences between school age and adult founders.
 Sometimes you may only be able to afford to talk with potential customers, not sell to them.
 In any case, there is always some action you can take to move a venture forward.
 We respect action and effort that is appropriate to an individual’s situation.
 Adult founders have more resources available than school age founders, so we expect more from them.